-Asana Recovery’s outpatient treatment programs in Orange County California offers drug and alcohol rehab sessions that can be scheduled at various times during the week, providing some flexibility to clients who may have significant obligations outside of treatment.
+Asana Recovery’s outpatient treatment programs in Orange County California offer drug and alcohol rehab sessions that can be scheduled at various times during the week, providing some flexibility to clients who may have significant obligations outside of treatment.
 This schedule allows clients to continue with their regular responsibilities and continue living at home or at a sober living facility, though they are required to attend rehab sessions at their appointed times for counseling, and medication therapy, as applicable.
 The trained admissions counselors at our Orange County Treatment Center can help you determine what treatment plan will provide you with the best chance for long term success.